 A Young Renter Fee (also called an Under-25 Fee or Underage Fee) is a daily fee that compensates the rental car company for the extra risk when young renters drive their vehicles.
 Studies by the Centers for Disease Control (CDC), National Highway Transportation Safety Administration (NHTSA) and Insurance Institute for Highway Safety (IIHS) have all concluded that drivers under the age of 25 are a riskier class of drivers.
 Accident rates decrease substantially for drivers after the age of 25, and rental car companies (and insurers) have data from hundreds of millions of drivers to support charging additional fees.

 Young renter fees are not cheap, ranging from $15 to $57 per day, depending on the rental car company.
-In many cases, the young renter fee can be more than the rate itself.
+In many cases, the young renter fee can cost more than the rate itself.
 This daily fee is then subjected to taxes, which makes it a fee we always hope to avoid.

 Car Rental Fees for Drivers Ages 18 to 24